Karen Grønn-Hagen

 She was elected to the Norwegian Parliament from Hedmark in 1961.
 From August to September 1963 she served as the Minister of Family and Consumer Affairs during the short-lived centre-right cabinet Lyng.
 During her stint as cabinet member her place in the Parliament was taken by Karstein Seland.
 Grønn-Hagen had previously served in the position of deputy representative during the term 1954–1957, but a year into this term she replaced the deceased Einar Frogner as a regular representative.

-Grønn-Hagen was a member of Tynset municipality council from 1951 to 1959, and became deputy mayor in 1959–1960.
+Grønn-Hagen was a member of the municipal council for Tynset Municipality from 1951 to 1959, and became deputy mayor in 1959–1960.